Edward Everett Hale: Life and career

 Hale assisted in founding the Christian Examiner, Old and New in 1869 and became its editor.
 The story "Ten Times One is Ten" (1870), with its hero Harry Wadsworth, contained the motto, first enunciated in 1869 in his Lowell Institute lectures: "Look up and not down, look forward and not back, look out and not in, and lend a hand."
 This motto was the basis for the formation of Lend-a-Hand Clubs, Look-up Legions and Harry Wadsworth Clubs for young people.
 Out of the romantic Waldensian story "In His Name" (1873) there similarly grew several other organizations for religious work, such as King's Daughters, and King's Sons.
 In 1875, the Christian Examiner merged with Scribner's Magazine.
 In 1881, Hale published the story "Hands Off" in Harper's New Monthly Magazine.
 In the tale, a narrator goes through time to alter events in the past, thereby creating an alternate timeline.
 Paul J. Nahin writes that this story makes Hale a pioneer in emerging science fiction, time travel, and stories about changing the past.

 In the early 1880s Harriet E. "Hattie" Freeman became one of Hale's volunteer secretaries.
 Her family had been connected with Hale's church since 1861.
 As Hattie and Hale worked together they grew closer and closer.
 According to historian Sara Day, their relationship became loving and intimate.
 Day came to this conclusion after studying 3,000 Hale-Freeman love letters (1884–1909) held by the Library of Congress.
 The letters, donated to the library in 1969, had held their secrets until 2006 when Day realized that the intimate passages were written in Towndrow's shorthand.

 In 1886, Hale founded Lend a Hand, which merged with the Charities Review in 1897, and the Lend a Hand Record.
 Throughout his life he contributed many articles on a variety of subjects to the periodicals of his day including the North American Review, the Atlantic Monthly, the Christian Register, the Outlook, and many more.
 He was the author or editor of more than sixty books—fiction, travel, sermons, biography and history.

+On November 20, 1891, Hale founded the Ten Times One Corporation to implement the ideas laid out in the original story.
+In 1898, the organization changed its name to Lend A Hand Society, and continues to serve those in need in the Boston, MA area.

+He was awarded American Library Association Honorary Membership in 1895.

 Hale retired as minister from the South Congregational Church in 1899 and chose as his successor Edward Cummings, father of E. E. Cummings.
 By the turn of the century, Hale was recognized as among the nation's most important men of letters.
 Bostonians asked him to help ring in the new century on December 31, 1900, by presenting a psalm on the balcony of the Massachusetts State House.